halogenjs/model/Readme.md

 ### .rel( rel [, data])

 Get a link to another rel of the resource.
 If a particular rel is a URI template and `templated: true` is set, then rel can be used to expand the uri template with the data.
-There is no particular way of evaluating.
+There is currently no way of discovering the requirements for a URI template - it's on the to-do list.

 ```javascript
   var model = new Model({